Last Updated: November 3, 2022

 • Development agreements also are considered legal in most situations, providing the zoning and other development codes spell out in advance of the particular zoning application when developer agreements will be required and the ways that the public interest will be protected.
 Community benefit agreements, as a type of development agreement, are included in our generalization.
 However, the local government should be very careful in maintaining the appearance and the reality that a particular development agreement is not a condition of rezoning.

 I know it's a fine line.
 And one that probably will eventually fall away in the courts.
 But it's a line that exists now, and it's not worth subjecting yourself to a lawsuit when other methods outlined above are readily available.

 If local elected officials would like to grant a rezoning, but only as a favor to the particular applicant, that's a sure sign that the rezoning is inappropriate.
 Local governments become especially susceptible to this legal pitfall when a respected and well-known citizen applies for a rezoning with a particular development aim in mind.
 We observe that prominent citizens often bend over backwards to promise good behavior, and local elected officials faced with this situation are likely to trust promises.
 While this may be a good way to live, where zoning is concerned, proceed cautiously.

 Local governments need to remember that they are not obligated to grant a rezoning just because they like an applicant, or because an applicant has purchased land or an option on it.
 A development that would be slightly positive isn't enough justification for the appearance of favoritism.

-If governments protect the public interest at large in zoning, all will be well.
+If governments protect the public interest through clear standards written into ordinances or ordinance-backed guidelines and abundant transparency in zoning, all will be well.
 An allegation of contract zoning shouldn't stick.